A bit more about me

 However, despite being qualified, I still felt that I just didn’t know enough, I was a fake and I’d soon be found out.
 This drove me to attend further specialist courses including the one-year Thorn Nursing programme which taught nursing interventions for schizophrenia and a CBT (Cognitive Behavioural Therapy) course for psychosis.

-Due to my disability and ongoing mental health problems I am no longer able to work in the job I loved and even after eight years I still miss it.
+Due to my disability and ongoing mental health problems, I am no longer able to work in the job I loved and even after nine years I still miss it.
 I often reflect on some of the most amazing and inspiring patients, remembering some of their journeys and the difficult changes they made on their road to recovery.

 In my blog, I’ll be writing about my nursing practice, telling secrets about my days on the wards, together with parallel life experiences, my mental illness, wellness and recovery.
 I’m extremely passionate about raising mental health awareness and fighting the stigma that comes with it.
 I hope that mental health students, qualified nurses and anyone who’s experienced mental illness will be able to take something positive from my blog.